phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 26: February 2, 2019

+**Today's Progress**: Based upon my experiences with the JS exercises of yesterday, I decided to do a full review of all the theory I learnt so far.
+Nice way of spending the first 3.5 hours of a Sunday morning! :)

+**Thoughts:** Purchased 2 of Mosh's JS courses: Basics (yeah,...
+I know.... and OOP)

+### Day 26: February 2, 2019

 **Today's Progress**: Repeated the theory behind abstraction (getters and setters), but also the cloning and the scope of objects.
 Played with some related exercises.